physcip/od2samba4/README.md

 ### Step 3 - Install Schema Extensions
 od2samba4 migrates the Open Directory attribute `apple-user-homeurl` to Samba4.
 Since that is not a default Active Directory attribute, it has to be manually added by installing schema extensions.

+Make sure to *adapt the DN* (`dn: ` line in `extensions/apple-user-homeurl.ldif`, `extensions/apple-user-homeurl-contain.ldif`) in the schema extension files to your specific domain setup!

 The following commands install the schema extensions from the `extensions` folder.
 Samba4 must not be running while the schema is modified.
 ```bash
 systemctl stop samba-ad-dc